Creating a Naming Convention for Azure

 - Unnecessary costs are accrued due to a lack of automated deallocation of resources when they aren’t needed

-In this article I’ve tried to explain why a naming convention for Azure needs to be different than one used for on-premise environments, what the benefits are, and how it can be done to gain control over your Azure environment.
-If you want to use the Naming Convention Guideline then you’ll need to go through it and clear out all resource types that you aren’t using at the moment.
+If you want to use the Naming Convention Guideline to name a resource or resource groups, then you’ll need to go through it and clear out all resource types that you aren’t using at the moment.
 It will likely be the case that you’ll need to adopt the naming convention over a long period of time.
 In most cases you’ll only have the opportunity to change a name when a resource is decommissioned and is to be replaced by another.

 As a reminder if you haven’t done so already, subscribe to our newsletter here and you’ll receive access to the Naming Convention Guideline: